 Through the Justice40 Initiative, various tools have been developed to help locate disadvantaged communities (DACs), which allows public agencies to determine appropriate location-based outreach strategies to ensure participation in the planning process.
-The definition of DACs located by this tool was set forth in OMB guidance, and includes (a) certain qualifying census tracts, (b) any Tribal land, or (c) any territory or possession of the United States.
+The definition of DACs located by this tool was set forth in guidance published by the Office of Management and Budget (OMB) and includes (a) certain qualifying census tracts, (b) any Tribal land, or (c) any territory or possession of the United States.